zanhecht/AccessControl/README.md

 The first time the sketch starts up (or after a reinitialization), the configuration code will be reset to 123456 on the pin pad (or whatever value is defined in the CONFIGURATION section of the code).
+If the PIN_LENGTH is different from the length of the configuration code, 0s will be added or digits will be removed from the beginning of the configuration code.

 ### Normal mode (three amber beeps/flashes, then no light)
 Enter any valid code or card (other than the configuration code/card) to unlock the door.
 To cancel entering a code, hit "#".

-If a valid card/code is entered, the green light will turn on and the door will unlock for 5 seconds (or as defined by UNLOCK_TIME in the CONFIGURATION section of the code).
+If a valid card/code is entered, the green light will turn on and the door will unlock for 5 seconds (or as defined by UNLOCK_DURATION in the CONFIGURATION section of the code).

 If an incorrect code/card is entered, the reader will beep and flash red for one second.
 No codes/cards can be entered during this time.
-If an incorrect card/code is entered again, this period will increase to 2 seconds, then 4 seconds, and then to 8 seconds.
-The initial lockout time and the maximum lockout time can be changed by defining LOCKOUT_TIME and LOCKOUT_MAX in the CONFIGURATION section of the code.
+If an incorrect card/code is entered again, this period will double to 2 seconds, then to 4 seconds, and then to 8 seconds.
+The initial lockout time and the maximum lockout time can be changed by defining LOCKOUT_DURATION and LOCKOUT_MAX_MULTIPLIER in the CONFIGURATION section of the code.
+The lockout period can be disabled by setting LOCKOUT_DURATION to 0, and the limit on the maximum lockout time can be removed by setting LOCKOUT_MAX_MULTIPLIER to 0.

 Hit "*" to ring the doorbell.
 The green light will come on for half a second.
+This time can be changed by defining DOORBELL_DURATION in the CONFIGURATION section of the code.
+If DOORBELL_DURATION is set to 0, "*" will clear partially entered codes but not ring the doorbell.
 You can also wire a physical doorbell button between DOORBELL_BUTTON_PIN and ground.

 Enter the configuration code or card to enter configuration mode.
 The reader will beep/flash amber twice.
-The reader will automatically exit from configuration mode after a set amount of time with no input (determined by the TIMEOUT_DELAY in the CONFIGURATION section of the code).
+The reader will automatically exit from configuration mode after a set amount of time with no input (defaults to three times the unlock duration, determined by TIMEOUT_DELAY_MULTIPLIER in the CONFIGURATION section of the code).

 ### Configuration Mode (Two amber flashes, then solid amber)

-> Configuration mode will print all stored codes over the serial port.
+> Configuration mode will print all stored codes over the serial port (see the
-> The code in slot 1 is the configuration code.
+> Unhide/Hide section below).
+26- and 34-bit codes are split so that the first
+> 3-5 characters are the facility code (the top 8-16 bits) and the last 5
+> digits are the ID number (the bottom 16 bits).
 >
-> * Press "1" to Add a code/card
+> * Press/Type "1" to Add a code/card
-> * Press "2" to Delete a code/card
+> * Press/Type "2" to Delete a code/card
-> * Press "3" to Change the configuration code/card
+> * Press/Type "3" to Change the configuration code/card
+> * Type "4" to Delete by slot (via serial only)
+> * Type "0" to Unhide/Hide codes (via serial only)
-> * Press "#" to Exit to normal mode
+> * Press/Type "#" to Exit to normal mode
 >
 > In general, the following signals are used:
 > * Two beeps and green flashes: operation successful